+All ongoing cases in which at least one child is in placement with a goal of return home.
+If more than one household is receiving reunification services, complete one assessment on each household.

+The ongoing worker.

-Which Cases: returr going cases in which at least one child is in placement with a goal of home.
-If more than one household is receiving reunification services, lete one assessment on each household.
-Who: The o ngoing worker.
-When: occurs child t o each status review hearing and/or Division 31 required review, which at least once every six months, and prior to a recommendation to return a o the removal home, continue FR, or terminate FR services.
-To ensure that at SDM assessments are available, they should be completed: ore than 65 calendar days prior to completing each case plan or Imending reunification or change in permanency planning goal. d be completed sooner if there are new circumstances or new nation that would affect risk.
-Decision: The re eunification reassessment guides the decision to: 1.
-Return a child to the removal household or to another household with a legal right to placement (non-removal household); 2.
-Maintain out-of-home placement; and/or 3.
+Prior to each status review hearing and/or Division 31 required review, which occurs at least once every six months, and prior to a recommendation to return a child to the removal home, continue FR, or terminate FR services.
+To ensure that current SDM assessments are available, they should be completed:

+No more than 65 calendar days prior to completing each case plan or recommending reunification or change in permanency planning goal.

+Should be completed sooner if there are new circumstances or new information that would affect risk.

+The reunification reassessment guides the decision to:

+- 1. Return a child to the removal household or to another household with a legal right to placement (non-removal household); - 2.
+Maintain out-of-home placement; and/or - 3.
 Terminate reunification services and implement a permanency alternative.

-\Removal household is that household from which the child was removed, or, if due to joint custody that designation is unclear, then the household where the most serious maltreatment occurred.
-Non-removal households are those households other than the removal household with legal rights to the child (father's home, mother's home).